ncatlab/nlab-content/pages/6/9/4/8/8496/content.md

 A robust definition of invariants that generalizes to [[homotopy theory]] is via the expression of actions as [[action groupoids]] regarded as sitting over [[delooping]] [[groupoids]], as discussed at _[[infinity-action]]_ and at _[[geometry of physics -- representations and associated bundles]]_.

-We describe how the ordinary concept of invariants is recovered from this perspective and then consdider its immediate generalizations to [[(infinity,1)-topos theory]] and its formalization in [[homotopy type theory]].
+We describe how the ordinary concept of invariants is recovered from this perspective and then consider its immediate generalizations to [[(infinity,1)-topos theory]] and its formalization in [[homotopy type theory]].

 ### Via sections of action groupoid projections
  {#ViaSectionsOfActionGroupoidProjections}